apnadkarni/blt/doc/paneset.rst

   **-anchor** *anchorName*
-    Specifies how to position embedded Tk widget in *paneName* if extra space is available.
+    Specifies how to position the embedded Tk widget in *paneName* if extra space is available.
 For example, if *anchorName* is "center" then the widget is centered in the *paneName*; if *anchorName* is "n" then the widget will be drawn such that the top center point of the pane will be